 Tennessee Heritage Protection Act (THPA) and Outreach

 Ms. McClamroch joined the staff in 2019 to work with the Tennessee Heritage Protection Act and manage outreach for the agency, including serving as editor of The Courier newsletter.
 Previously she served as Executive Director of the Mary C. O’Keefe Cultural Center in Ocean Springs, MS; Director of the Louisiana Landmarks Society’s Pitot House in New Orleans, LA; Collection Manager/Affiliate Coordinator for the Mississippi Museum of Art and Curator of the Tougaloo College Art Collections in Jackson, MS; and Curator of Documentary Exhibits at the University of Mississippi’s Center for the Study of Southern Culture in Oxford, MS. Her entrepreneurial ventures include museum curatorial and contractual projects as well as art business ownership.
-McClamroch holds a bachelor’s in Art Business from Spring Hill College, a master’s in Art History and a master’s in Southern Studies from the University of Mississippi, a master’s in Preservation Studies from Tulane University, and is a PhD candidate in Urban Studies at the University of New Orleans.
+McClamroch holds a bachelor’s in Art Business from Spring Hill College, a master’s in Art History and a master’s in Southern Studies from the University of Mississippi, a master’s in Preservation Studies from Tulane University, and graduated with a PhD in Urban Studies from the University of New Orleans in 2021.

 Mr. Graham Perry